 Building a Norm Change Coalition in Kenya

-AJWS is currently funding 12 key organizations that are doing norm-change policy and service work in Kenya and creating a roadmap to advance change across the country.
+AJWS has funded 15 key organizations so far that are doing norm-change policy and service work in Kenya and creating a roadmap to advance change across the country.
 Following our feminist approach, most of these organizations are led by women, trans, and gender non-conforming activists.

 AJWS has assembled a broad coalition of partners to carry out a massive research and mapping project to better understand prevailing social norms and attitudes towards LGBTQI+ people in Kenya.
 In February 2021, AJWS and our grantee partner Public Health Innovations (PHI) published the results of this research, which included qualitative interviews with 32 key thought leaders from across Nairobi, Kisumu, Mombasa, Uasin-Gishu, Wajir, Isiolo, Bungoma and Kilifi counties.

 A Collaborative Roadmap to Justice

 Since 2018, AJWS has coordinated nine convenings of our norm change coalition that were crucial to grounding our initiative in the Kenyan LGBTQI+ movement, and aligning it with the movement’s own needs and vision.
 These convenings were the first time since 2012 that activists from across the LGBTQI+ movement came together to collaborate on meaningful change.
 Together, we have developed a roadmap that will inform the strategies of AJWS, our grantee partners, and the wider movement.
 This roadmap has identified seven key areas of change for activists, organizations, communities and funders to focus on: